Indexing Co vs The Graph / Subgraphs

-How Indexing Co's pipeline architecture compares to The Graph's subgraph model for blockchain data indexing.
+How Indexing Co's pipeline architecture compares to The Graph's subgraph model and decentralized indexing protocol.

 Architecture